Agile Team Facilitation (ICP-ATF)

 - Anyone wanting to improve their team facilitation skills

 - Anyone on their path to becoming an Agile Coach

 - Agile Coaches wanting to improve their skills

 - Business Analysts

 - Team Leaders

 - Anyone wanting certification in ICAgile Agile Team Facilitation (ICP-ATF)

 - Anyone wanting to become an ICAgile Certified Expert in Agile Coaching

-The course will help you build your facilitation toolkit with practices and techniques to facilitate team activities.
+- Build your facilitation toolkit with practices and techniques to facilitate team activities